 When Tim Drake from Batmandressed up◊ like a girl◊, "she" was almost immediately asked out on a date by someone that had no idea she was Robin, the Boy Wonder.

 The Ultimate Spider-Man version of the "Clone Saga" resulted in a number of clones of Spidey being created.
 One of Peter's clones, known as Jessica, was female and was meant to have her former memories erased and rewritten with memories suitable for a female secret agent.
 Jessica escaped before this reprogramming could occur, however.
 From her perspective, it as if she had been Peter Parker for her entire life, then suddenly woke up one day as a girl.
-Hilariously, Jessica had to deal with the fact that Johnny Storm found her attractive, and they even started dating, which really freaked out the "original" Peter Parker.
+Hilariously, Jessica had to deal with the fact that Johnny Storm found her attractive, which really freaked out the "original" Peter Parker.

 Likewise, seeing the◊ sexy◊ female◊ Loki can cause a Stupid Sexy Flanders moment.
 In this case, as it turned out, it was partly because he was inhabiting the goddess Sif's body, but the trickster god has used shapeshifting and illusion for similar effect on other occasions.